smnorris/pyskel_bc/README.md

 ## Requirements
 Access to BC Government ArcGIS GTS servers or a local ArcGIS install.

-## General Installation
+## Installation
-1. Open a windows command prompt and ensure that the ArcGIS python and scripts are inlcuded in the PATH:
+1. Open a windows command prompt and ensure that ArcGIS Python and scripts are inlcuded in the PATH.
+If a 64bit ArcGIS Python is available, use it:
   ```
   set PATH="E:\sw_nt\Python27\ArcGISx6410.3";"E:\sw_nt\Python27\ArcGISx6410.3\Scripts";%PATH%
   ```